 Objective: Guarantee adaptability, efficiency and reliability of distributed active devices with respect to operation, interaction, and context.

-Keywords: Astrometry, Collision-free positioning
+Keywords: Astrobots, Collision-free Positioning

-The next generation of large-scale spectroscopic survey experiments such as DESI, will use thousands of fiber positioners packed at a focal plane.
+The next generation of large-scale spectroscopic survey experiments such as SDSS, will use thousands of fiber positioners packed at a focal plane.
 In order to maximize the observing time, the end-effectors of all positioners handling the fibers need to be actuated in parallel from the previous to the next target coordinates.
 Independent trajectory following are not feasible as the end-effectors share part of their operating space with their neighbors.
 In this project, we are investigating motion planning approaches based on a novel decentralized navigation function for collision-free coordination of fiber positioners.

 Sensor Fusion, Tracking, and Collision Avoidance in Unmanned Aerial Vehicles